oxcompsoc/www-content/learn/resources/lesson_3/index.md

 ### Introducing dictionaries

 Try finding the type of `{'name': 'James', 'level':9001 }`.
 You'll see it's something new, a `dict`.

-The `dict` type is also referred to as a "dictionary" or as a "hashtable".
-They are created by a pair of braces `{ }`, and inside the braces you can put a comma separated list of keys and values in the form `key1:value1, key2:value2, key3:value3, ...`.
+The `dict` type is also referred to as a "dictionary" or "hashtable".
+They are a comma separated list of keys and values in the form `key1:value1, key2:value2, key3:value3, ...` surrounded by a pair of curly braces `{ ... }`.

 #### Basic operations

 Lets take a look at a larger example:

     mydict = {'name': 'James', 'level':9001}
     print(mydict['name'])
     print(mydict)

 Can you see what's happening here?

-We use square brackets in a similar fashion to arrays, so `mydict['name']` says "Look inside `mydict`, access the key `'name'` and give me its corresponding value".
+Like lists, we can use square brackets to *index* a dictionary, so, just like `elems[0]` will return the first element of the `elems` list, if we write `mydict['name']` it means "Look inside `mydict`, access the key `'name'` and give me its corresponding value".
 Similarly, we can replace the value corresponding to the key `'name'` with `mydict['name'] = 'newvalue'`.

 What happens if you try to access the value of a key that does not exist?
 Can you use `=` to assign a value to a key the does not exist in the dictionary?